zgf4/academic-kickstart/content/home/demo.md

 +++

-widget = "awesome"  # The name of the widget that you created. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 1  # Order that this section will appear in.
+widget = "demo"  # The name of the widget that you created. headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear in.

 +++

 Everything is awesome!